Carshalton

 Carshalton (/kɑrˈʃɔːltən,-ˈʃɒl-/ (Note: Also before the 20th century commonly pronounced /keɪsˈhɔːtən/, kays-HAWT-ən) kar-SHAWL-tən-,_---SHOL--) is a town, with a historic village centre, in south London, England, within the London Borough of Sutton.
-It is situated around 9.5 mi southwest of Charing Cross and around 1.3 mi east by north of Sutton town centre, in the valley of the River Wandle, one of the sources of which is Carshalton Ponds in the south of the village.
+It is situated around 9.5 mi southwest of Charing Cross and around 1.2 mi east of Sutton town centre, in the valley of the River Wandle, one of the sources of which is Carshalton Ponds in the south of the village.
 Prior to the creation of Greater London in 1965, Carshalton was in the administrative county of Surrey.

 Carshalton consists of a number of neighbourhoods.
 The main focal point, Carshalton Village, is visually scenic and picturesque.
 At its centre it has two adjoining ponds, which are overlooked by the Grade II listed All Saints Church on the south side and the Victorian Grove Park on the north side.
 The Grade II listed Honeywood Museum sits on the west side, a few yards from the water.
 There are a number of other listed buildings, as well as three conservation areas, including one in the village.
 In addition to Honeywood Museum, there are several other cultural features in Carshalton, including the Charles Cryer Theatre and an art gallery in Oaks Park.
 It is also home to the Sutton Ecology Centre, and every year an environmental fair is held in Carshalton Park to the south of the village.

 Carshalton is part of the Carshalton and Wallington parliamentary constituency formed in 1983.
 Tom Brake (Liberal Democrat) was its MP from 1997 to 2019, and Elliot Colburn (Conservative) was the MP from 2019 to 2024.
 As of 2024, Bobby Dean (Liberal Democrat) is the current MP.
+Carshalton is part of the Carshalton Central and Carshalton South & Clockhouse wards for elections to Sutton London Borough Council.

 The combined population of the five wards comprising Carshalton was 45,525 at the 2001 census.
 A majority of the population of Carshalton is in the ABC1 social group.
 In the 2011 Census the wards had been merged into 3 with a total population of 29,917.